 - Artistic Impression: Strength of the artwork is shown based on technique, concept of work, execution, and application of artistic abilities.

-A reception is typically scheduled for each exhibit, usually within the first week of its installation.
+Reception A reception is typically scheduled for each exhibit, usually within the first week of its installation.
 The AARC will host the reception and provide light refreshments.

 Sale of artwork Artist(s) may sell work directly to the public provided that artwork sold remains on display until the conclusion of the exhibit.
 The AARC does not market sales nor receive a commission from sales of art.
 AARC staff does not handle purchase negotiations for the artist(s).
 Any and all purchase inquiries will be referred directly to the artist.

 Although the greatest of care and respect will be given to all work exhibited at the AARC, the AARC is not responsible for any loss or damage to the application materials or to the exhibiting work.
 Exhibits are afforded property insurance coverage under the Fine-Arts Floater on the City of Austin property insurance policy with a deductible in the amount of $2,500.

 Exhibit agreement form If an artist, curator, gallery, or organization is offered an exhibit opportunity at the AARC, a Community Exhibit Program Agreement must be completed and returned to the AARC within two weeks of notification.
 The terms of these guidelines are incorporated as part of the agreement.

 ABOUT THE ASIAN AMERICAN RESOURCE CENTER